George-codepath/ai110-module1show-gameglitchinvestigator-starter/README.md

    2: The difficulty range is now used in both places it should be: the message now shows Guess a number between {low} and {high}, and New Game now creates the new secret number with random.randint(low, high) instead of always using 1 to 100

+   ## Hint
+   Look closely at what the New Game button resets.
+If the app still thinks the game is already won or lost, it may stop before the new round can start.
+Is this good logic??

 ## 📸 Demo

 - [ ] [Insert a screenshot of your fixed, winning game here]